artificial-intelligence-class/artificial-intelligence-class.github.io/homework1.md

 {% endhighlight %}

-## Text Processing [20 points]
+## 5. Text Processing [20 points]

-1. [5 points] A common preprocessing step in many natural language processing tasks is text normalization, wherein words are converted to lowercase, extraneous whitespace is removed, etc. Write a function normalize(text) that returns a normalized version of the input string, in which all words have been converted to lowercase and are separated by a single space.
+1. **[5 points]** A common preprocessing step in many natural language processing tasks is text normalization, wherein words are converted to lowercase, extraneous whitespace is removed, etc. Write a function `normalize(text)` that returns a normalized version of the input string, in which all words have been converted to lowercase and are separated by a single space.
 No leading or trailing whitespace should be present in the output.

 {% highlight python %}